 Can I Make Pioneer Woman Overnight Breakfast Casserole Ahead Of Time?

-Yes, You can assemble the whole thing and store it in the fridge and bake it the next morning.
-Remember don’t place the cold casserole dish in a hot oven.
+Yes, you can assemble the whole thing and store it in the fridge and bake it the next morning.
+Remember, don’t place the cold casserole dish in a hot oven.

 Do I Have To Thaw Frozen Hash Browns For Casserole?